apulvino/scAlxMApps/README.md

+**Note: ** The 'Main Code' file only contains code generated to make the in-manuscript figures and supplemental figures.

 # scAlxMApps

 Both of these apps provide an interactive environment for engaging feature plots from Seurat (the "Seurat app") and similar feature maps from analyses using monocle3 (the "monocle3 app").